-Empire reimbursement policies are based on nationally accepted industry standards and coding principles.
-These policies may be superseded by mandates in provider or state contracts, or state, federal or CMS requirements.
+Empire reimbursement policies are developed based on nationally accepted industry standards and coding principles.
+These policies may be superseded by mandates in provider, state, federal, or CMS contracts and/or requirements.
 System logic or set up may prevent the loading of policies into the claims platforms in the same manner as described; however, Empire strives to minimize these variations.